Large Deviations Theory of Increasing Returns: Cumulant generating function

+We still didn't found much about the region $\phi\left(x\right)<0$: it would be very interesting to have a method to compute the optimal trajectories also in this region, perhaps this could be achieved by properly deforming the zero-cost trajectories, or applying techniques from Lagrange mechanics, or other optimal control methods.
+Although this has not yet been achieved, we can still compute the shape of $\phi$ outside the sub linear-region by analyzing the cumulant generating function (CGF)

-The right (left) behavior of $\phi\left(y\right)$ near the critical line can be deduced from the left (right) limit $\lambda\rightarrow0^{\pm}$ of the CGF before.
-Since the critical line is symmetric around $x=0$ we only compute the limit from right, that is related to the entropy by the Legendre Transform
+the right (left) behavior of $\phi\left(x\right)$ near the convergence points can be deduced from the left (right) limit $\lambda\rightarrow0^{\pm}$ of the CGF before.
+Since the convergence points are always symmetric around $x_{0}=1/2$ we only compute the limit from right.
+In Ref. \cite{Franchini} is shown that, in general, the CGF satisfies the following nonlinear differential equation at any $p$ and $k$ (eventually any invertible $\pi$)

+with $\pi^{-1}$ inverse urn function, and we can study the behavior at small lambda with a suitable perturbations theory (see next section).
+The shape of $\phi$ near the convergence points is then computed via the Legendre transform

+A possible informal derivation is as follows: let consider the difference between the partition functions of the system at $N+1$ and $N$ customers